anudeep2710/text-summarizer/README.md

----
-title: TalkToYourDocument (Backend-Only)
-emoji: 📉
-colorFrom: gray
-colorTo: indigo
-sdk: fastapi
-sdk_version: 0.115.0
-app_file: app_backend_only.py
-pinned: false
----

 # TalkToYourDocument (Backend-Only)

-A backend-only API for document question answering, optimized for deployment on free tiers of Render or Vercel.
+A backend-only API for document question answering, optimized for deployment on Google Cloud Platform.

 ## Features